 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
 The gold diamond shows how SPRS compares.
 Since the Great Recession, SPRS had generally been at or below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
-However, with the State's increased appropriation percentage, SPRS's net cash flow improved considerably in FYE 2021 and the System may be at a higher percentile in 2021.
+With the State's increased appropriation percentage, SPRS's net cash flow has improved considerably in recent years, and the System is expected to be at a higher percentile in 2022.